 The primary purpose of our cardiovascular system including our heart is to provide all organs with nutrition, energy, and oxygen.

 When building muscle our body automatically adjusts its cardiovascular capability to keep up with the increased demand due to the added muscle mass.
 We are not only training our muscle but our hearts at the same time, resulting in increased capacity and a lower resting heart rate.

 How to Stimulate Muscle Growth

-A very convenient alternative that does not need a gym or any special workout equipment whatsoever is body weight training, where we only use or own body to exercise our muscles to depletion.
-The training can be easily done at home and is divided into four 30 minute sessions per week.
+A very convenient alternative that does not need a gym or any special workout equipment whatsoever is bodyweight training, where we only use our own body to exercise our muscles to depletion.
+The training can be quickly done at home and is divided into four 30 minute sessions per week.